 I’ve written an entire post on calculus, which you should read.
 It will be fun.

 Engineering students must take three semesters of calculus (integration) and one semester of differential equations.
-Differential equations are integration in reverse.
+Differential equations are integration equations in reverse.

 Want to know a great secret?

 There is software out there that can solve every math problem you can dream up.
-The best of these products is a program called, Mathcad.
+The best of these products is a program called Mathcad.
 Mathcad is a word processor for equations.

 The following scary integral calculates the percentage confidence of 99.73% over a statistical spread of three standard deviations.